Code-Institute-Submissions/JoseParra28-runway-models-final-project_SepResub/README.md

 ## First section of About page

-- In this section there are 4 different texts clearly indicating what this company is about, what they do, their story, their locotion and an ivitation to become a model.
+- In this section there are 4 different texts clearly indicating important information of what this company is about, what they do, their story, their location and an ivitation to become a model.
 - It has a **Become a model** link that changes its color when hover over to indicate that this text is clickable, when clicked it will bring the user to the **Make Enquiry** page.

 <img src="catwalk/css/images/Screenshot-about-text.png" alt="Screenshot-about-text">

 ## First section of Models page
 - In this section I have included a motivational text with a zoon effect.
-- The models gallery is displaied right under the motivational text, the galery includes the models names, i have carefully selected each image to maintain the wedsite's style.
+- The models gallery is displaied right under the motivational text, the galery includes the models names, I have carefully selected each image to maintain the wedsite's style.
 - Each image has an individual zoom effect that when hover over (or clicked on touchscreen devices) it will increase the size of the image with a smooth transition.
 - This image gallery displays different colum counts depending on the device size that is being viewed.

 <img src="catwalk/css/images/Screenshot-models.png" alt="Screenshot-models">

-## First section of About page
+## First section of Contact page
 - This section contains a **Form** with a *Make enquiry* h2 allowing the user to contact the company about Our models or Become a model, I have also icluded a text so the user can write down any quiry they may have.
 - The background image invites the user to make an enquiry.
 - This form contains required fiels, so the user can not submit the for with out filling the fiels wuth the right text.